What to Do If You’re Self-Employed and Need Social Security Disability in California

 Documenting Income and Work History

 The SSA requires clear evidence of your earnings as a self-employed worker.
 This includes tax returns, bank statements, invoices, and contracts.
-Proper documentation shows both the level of work you performed and the impact your disability has on your ability to maintain that work, which is key for Self-Employed SSD California approval.
+Proper documentation shows both the level of work you performed and the impact your disability has on your ability to maintain that work, which is key for SSD approval.

 Medical Evidence for Self-Employed SSD in California